gem/oq-engine/doc/faq.md

 idea: depending on the hardware and the software (in particular the patches for Spectre/Meltdown) it may slow down your system.
-The only way to assess the effect of HyperThreading is to run a (big) calculation with HyperThreading on and HyperThreading off and then compare the runtimes.
+The only way to assess the effect of HyperThreading is to run a (big) calculation with HyperThreading and one without, and then compare the runtimes.

 ******